CEMeNT-PSAAP/MCDC/README.md

 ## Contributions

 We welcome any contributions to this code base.
 Please keep in mind our [code of conduct](https://github.com/CEMeNT-PSAAP/MCDC/blob/main/CODE_OF_CONDUCT.md) that we do take seriously.
 We work off a forking development structure where you fork this repo, make contributions then open a pull request.
 That code will then be reviewed by the primary developers.
 For more information on how to do this see our [Contribution guide]()

 ## Bugs and Issues

 Our documentation is in the early stages of development so bare with us while we bring that upto snuff.
-If you do feel that you have found a novel bug or we should be aware of feel free to [open an issue](https://github.com/CEMeNT-PSAAP/MCDC/issues)
+If you do feel that you have found a novel bug or we should be aware of feel free to [open an issue](https://github.com/CEMeNT-PSAAP/MCDC/issues).
-**We are not your HPC's admins.
-We can only do so much*

 ## Testing

 MC/DC uses CI to run it's unit and regression test suite.
 MC/DC also includes a verification and performance test that get ran on nightly builds on internal systems.
-For specifics on how to run these tests locally [go here](https://github.com/CEMeNT-PSAAP/MCDC/tree/main/test/regression).
+See specifics on how to run these tests locally [here](https://github.com/CEMeNT-PSAAP/MCDC/tree/main/test/regression).

 ## Cite